China refutes 24 'lies' by US politicians over coronavirus

 The ministry article said Dr Li was not a "whistle-blower" and he was never arrested, contrary to many Western reports.

-Rejecting suggestions by US President Donald Trump and Mr Pompeo that the new coronavirus should be called the "Chinese virus" or "Wuhan virus", the article cited documents from the World Health Organisation to say the name of a virus should not be country-specific.
+Rejecting suggestions by US President Donald Trump and Mr Pompeo that the new disease should be called the "Chinese virus" or "Wuhan virus", the ministry's article cited documents from the World Health Organisation to say the name of a virus should not be country-specific.

+Relations between China and the United States have worsened in recent weeks, with the Trump administration ratcheting up accusations against China over the origins of the virus and its handling of the outbreak as America's infections and deaths continue to rise.